-Tulum is booming on both the tourism and real estate construction fronts.
-There is construction happening everywhere with very appealing architecture.
-But, is Tulum real estate investing good idea?
-Weโll explore this in detail and see that there is oversupply in the Tulum real estate market market.
+Tulum real estate is making headlines for undergoing a serious crash in recent years.
+Despite this, there is still a lot of construction happening in town with appealing architecture.
+But, is Tulum real estate investing a good idea right now?
+We’ll explore in detail and see that there is substantial oversupply in the Tulum real estate market market.

 Table of Contents